give your employees a pay rise this year

 It’s generally assumed that salary will be discussed at least every 12 months.
 Legally there is no right to a pay rise unless it’s stated in an employment contract.
 However, whether you give a pay rise or not may impact your employee retention rate.

-Will the rise in National Living Wage help?
+Will the rise in the National Living Wage help?

 Should you give your employees a pay rise this year?